 By 2035, organizations in every industry will be dealing with a vastly different energy landscape.
 What will that future of energy look like?
 Plenty of uncertainties are in play, but four clear scenarios emerge based on Deloitte’s research.

-These four plausible and divergent energy scenarios represent guideposts that can help enterprise leaders make decisions and take action in the short term—in a ﬂexible way, and in a way that allows their organizations to earn, to learn, and to inﬂuence their environments as the future unfolds.
-No single scenario is going to fully materialize for the future of energy overall.
+These four plausible and divergent energy scenarios represent guideposts that can help enterprise leaders make decisions and take action in the short term—in a ﬂexible way, and in a way that allows their organisations to earn, to learn, and to inﬂuence their environments as the future unfolds.
+No single scenario is going to fully materialise for the future of energy overall.
 The scenarios are not clear-cut predictions.
 Rather, they are hypotheses in the form of data-driven stories about tomorrow—to help drive better decisions today.

-These four plausible and divergent energy scenarios represent guideposts that can help enterprise leaders make decisions and take action in the short term—in a flexible way, and in a way that allows their organizations to earn, to learn, and to influence their environments as the future unfolds.
+These four plausible and divergent energy scenarios represent guideposts that can help enterprise leaders make decisions and take action in the short term—in a flexible way, and in a way that allows their organisations to earn, to learn, and to influence their environments as the future unfolds.

-The future of energy will have many moving pieces: consumer behavior, innovation, global relations, and action on climate change, to name only a few of the areas of uncertainty.
+The future of energy will have many moving pieces: consumer behaviour, innovation, global relations, and action on climate change, to name only a few of the areas of uncertainty.
 For each of these uncertainties, the impact will play out differently in each energy scenario.
 It’s important to remember that each scenario is meaningfully different from the others and that across all four of them, the potential for dramatically variable outcomes can be seen.